Start your college adventure with a compass

 We strongly recommend you bring the following items to Summer Bridge:

-Communal bathrooms will be cleaned on a regular basis.
+Communal bathrooms will be cleaned regularly.

 We have laundry facilities in your residence hall.

 Bring your laptop.
 If you don’t have access to a laptop, FLC has a TechPack that you can rent.
-Additional materials, such as course readings/textbooks, will be provided.

 Contact the Accessibility Resource Center for support in creating and maintaining equal access and opportunity on campus.
 We can support you with academic, housing, and other accommodations to remove some of the obstacles that might otherwise inhibit your experience of campus life.